vipulnaik/working-drafts/eaf/my-q1-2022-donation-to-free-migration-project.md

 ### Tax considerations favored deferring the donation to January

-*Content warning: Technical section, highly specific to US income taxes, people in high-tax states, and people within some income brackets.
+*Content warning: technical section, highly specific to US income taxes, people in high-tax states, and people within some income brackets.
 This section can be skipped without loss of context.*